mmistretta/RHSummit2018Camel3ScaleLab/03-manage-with-3scale/README.md

 4. Click on the `edit integration settings` to edit the API settings for the gateway.

-5. Select the **APIcast self-managed** Gateway deployment option.
+5. Select the **APIcast** (not self managed) Gateway deployment option.

 6. Keep the **API Key (user_key)** Authentication.

 7. Click on **Update Service**

-8. Click on the **add the Base URL of your API and save the configuration** button
+8. Click on the **add the Base URL of your API and save the configuration** button.
+This is the url you can hit from your deployed Open Shift service.

 9. Expand the **mapping rules** section to define the allowed methods on our exposed API.
+In our example this is `/camel/hello`
     > **Note:** the default mapping is the root ("/") of our API resources, something that we might want to avoid.

 10. Click on the **Metric or Method (Define)**  link.